 Recently, we’ve noticed a theme emerging in the laundry detergent industry: designer scents.
 Gone are the days when your detergent was limited to one chemically saturated fragrance.
 Today’s iterations are far more luxurious.
-Think: collaborations with designer perfume brands, including Capri Blue and Baccarat Rouge creator, Maison Francis Kurkdjian (more on that below).
+Think: collaborations with designer perfume brands, including Capri Blue and OUAI to Baccarat Rouge creator, Maison Francis Kurkdjian.
 If you ask us, it seems like a step in the right direction.
 After all, if you’re dropping hundreds of dollars on a Jenni Kayne haul, you want to make sure each wear feels—and smells—as luxurious as it did when you first tried it on, right?
 Right.
-So below, find ten of the best-smelling laundry detergent bottles money can buy.
+So below, find ten of the best-smelling liquid laundry detergents money can buy.

-8 of the Best-Smelling Laundry Detergents, from Capri Blue to Maison Francis Kurkdjian
+10 of the Best-Smelling Laundry Detergents, from OUAI to Capri Blue

 The Best-Smelling Laundry Detergents at a Glance